captainGeech42/findmal/README.md

 Sign in to [VirusTotal](https://www.virustotal.com/), click on your name (top-right corner), select `API key`.

 Put your key in the config file as the `VT_API_KEY` value.

+Downloading is only supported if you are a VT Intelligence member (using the `/zip_files` endpoints)

 ### Hybrid Analysis
 Go to your [profile page](https://www.hybrid-analysis.com/my-account?tab=%23api-key-tab) and click `Create API key`.